We are pushing fast towards an era where computers will become tablets with only a few peripherals added on

 Display: 10″ HD touchscreen| Resolution: 1280×800 | Connectivity: Wi-Fi or Wi-Fi + Cellular | Battery Life: 5-7 hours | Colors: Black | Weight: 2.05 pounds | Camera: Front- 2 MP Rear – 5 MP

 7. BOOX Nova2 7.8 ePaper E Note

 If you are not a Kindle fan and looking for an alternative, this is it.
 Powered by an Octa-core CPU and 3 GB RAM, BOOX Nova2 is one of the best devices for reading and digital creativity.
 It has a high-resolution 300ppi screen and features E Ink.

 This advanced screen will make you feel like you are reading directly from printed books with sharper and crisper texts.
-At only 0.57 pounds, the compact, lightweight and sleek design makes it a handy and stylish tablet for ultimate portability.
+At only 0.57 pounds, the compact, lightweight, and sleek design make it a handy and stylish tablet for ultimate portability.

 Additionally, the adjustable warm and white lights let you read without any hassle, anytime, and anywhere.
 The device has USB-C with OTG to help you connect an external flash driver or hard drive for additional storage.

 You also get a Stylus pencil with this tablet to engage in multimedia creativity.
 The battery backup is exceptionally good, lasts for weeks on a single charge.
 For around $330, it is one of the best tablets for reading eBooks that you can buy.

 Display: 7.8” HD+ Touchscreen | Resolution: 1872×1404 | Connectivity: Wi-Fi, USB OTG | Battery Life: Weeks | Colors: Black | Weight: 0.57 pounds | Camera: No